mahvin92/Mutagen-PX/README.md

 Sample script: ```mutagen-px.py --gene TP53 --ref ref_seq.txt --profile patient_profile.tsv --outdir output```

 *The script above assumes that the sequence name is TP53, the TP53 ref seq (FASTA format) is locate in ref_seq.txt file, the mutational profiles of patients are in patient_profile.tsv, and the run will generate a subdirectory named 'output'.
 The output folder will contain the multi-FASTA result.*

+## Run on Colab
+Load the [notebook](https://github.com/mahvin92/Mutagen-PX) to Colab and run all the cells.

 ## Reporting
 Comments and suggestions to improve Mutagen-PX are welcome.
 If you find any bug or problem, please open an issue.